vincenzozimb/MasterThesis/README.md

 # MasterThesis
-Git repository for my master thesis in theoretical physics about Tensor Network
+Git repository for the code part of my master thesis in theoretical physics about Tensor Network methods with application in Statistical Physics